-I’m the happy but often tired father of two beautiful daughters: Zsófi (2010) and Panni (2012).
+I’m the happy father of two beautiful daughters: Zsófi (2010) and Panni (2012).
 Our home is the former house of an interior designer.
 We enjoy making the garden more and more beautiful every year.
-Our wisteria is at least 20 years old, looks fantastic while blooming and dominates the property anyway.
+Our wisteria is at least 30 years old, looks fantastic in flowers and dominates the property anyway.

 I’ve been writing my personal blog since 2006.
 This is about every day things, interesting affairs, reviews of recently read books etc. The entries often have an underlying meaning, understandable only to me and the related people, but even without this knowledge it should be a good read to anyone blessed with a geek mind.